IT'S OFFICIAL: WSPJ-LP Syracuse 93.5 + 103.3 FM -- coming in 2015!!!

 FCC approves SCR for 103.3 FM for Liverpool

 We have been approved for a 100 watt LPFM on 103.3 FM in Liverpool.
-This will in turn re-broadcast our upcoming 250 watt 93.5 FM signal in the City of Syracuse.
+This signal will be repeated on our upcoming 250 watt 93.5 FM signal in the City of Syracuse.
 We are excited to have these overlapping FCC approved frequencies not only to finally move our programming into the City of Syracuse, but also into the northern suburbs as well.
 The next step is to build these new facilities and fire up the transmitters!
 We will have more details soon on our fundraising campaign to make this happen, but now it's up to us, as the FCC has finally approved us for signals that bring us to our long sought dream.

 We get mentioned in Radio World

 Radio World is the leading trade publication for the radio industry in the US.
 So, we were rather pleased they just featured us in an LPFM update: http://www.radioworld.com/article/wxxe-plans-move-to-lpfm/272801.

 In the piece entitled, "WXXE Plans Move to LPFM", they reported, "In the right circumstances, an LPFM station license can be more attractive than a higher-power signal elsewhere."

 "Syracuse Community Radio has received a CP for 103.3 MHz along New York's Onondaga Lake after revising its requested frequency.
 It told the FCC it would divest itself of its noncom educational station WXXE(FM) at 90.5 in Fenner, N.Y., if it received an LPFM.
 It also has a translator in Hinsdale."

 "The station plans local news and commentary, local music, youth programming and other content.
 'SCR has consistently provided this programming in the past,' it told the FCC, 'but over a very limited signal area at the outer fringe of the Syracuse area, resulting in greatly hampered listenership and participation.'"